devarops/RepRes_Blog/what_is_reproducible_research.md

 # What is Reproducible Research?

-Reproducible Research is a set of practices that we adopt so that others can reproduce the results of our research.
-The main advantage of adopting these practices is that they facilitate collaboration with other researchers.
+Reproducible Research is a set of practices that ensure others can reproduce the results of your research.
+The main advantage of adopting these practices is to facilitate collaboration with other researchers.

-In order for other researchers to reproduce our results, we must first provide access to three elements of our research:
+In order for other researchers to reproduce your results, you must first grant access to three elements of your research:

 1. the source code,
-1. the raw data, and
+2. the raw data, and
-1. the computing environment.
+3. the computing environment.

-After securing access to those three items, the next thing to do is to automate the production of our results.
-Automating the production of our results we can continually verify that we and [also] others can reproduce our graphs, tables and statistics.
+After granting access to these three elements, you then automate the production of your results.
+By automating the production of your results, you can continually verify that others are able to reproduce your graphs, tables, and statistics.

 ## Source code

 The easiest way to share source code is through GitHub.
-We use GitHub to share source code in a similar way that we use Dropbox to share documents.
+It's similar to Dropbox.

 > GitHub is a code hosting platform for version control and collaboration.
 It lets you and others
 > work together on projects from anywhere<sup id = "1">[1](#github)</sup>.